|1||Shepherdstown, West Virginia|

 (local time)SEE WORLD AQI RANKING

 |3||JLS Tennis Courts|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Palo Alto air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Palo Alto air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Saturday, Jul 2|

 Good 9 US AQI